Who We Are

 The Missouri Prairie Foundation is a private, nonprofit, 501(c)(3) prairie conservation organization governed by a volunteer board of directors.
 A staff of two carry out daily operations of the organization and several technical advisors provide valuable technical assistance.
 Numerous, valued volunteers assist with prairie management and outreach activities.

-What began as an all-volunteer advocacy group has grown into an organization that both owns and/or manages nearly2,600 acres of land, produces one of North American’s only magazines on native grasslands and has more than 1,600+ members—and continues to advocate for state-wide prairie protection.
+What began as an all-volunteer advocacy group has grown into an organization that both owns and/or manages nearly more than 3,000 acres of land, produces one of North American’s only magazines on native grasslands and has more than 1,700+ members—and continues to advocate for state-wide prairie protection.
 Our work would not be possible without the many hours of service from our dedicated board members, our generous members and other supporters, our loyal volunteers and our committed two staff members.